-This Integrated Annual Report covers gualitative and guantitative disclosures of CEAT's performance across the six capitals in alignment with the <IR> framework.
+This Integrated Annual Report covers qualitative and quantitative disclosures of CEAT's performance across the six capitals in alignment with the <IR> framework.
 It summarises the Company's business strategy, risk management framework, corporate governance and information as per relevant statutory requirements.
 Through the business model, the Report showcases how the organization efficiently manages its resource allocation across all six capitals.
 In the face of a dynamic external environment, it represents the significance placed on long-term value creation by the Company through stakeholder relationships, organisational culture, and risk management.
 The content of this Report is based on key ESG aspects, identified through stakeholder engagement and materiality assessment exercise.
 Through this Report, CEAT aims to communicate the approach to value creation and performance for FY 2021-22.

-accordance with the GRI Standards: Core option.
+This Report has been prepared in In this Report, CEAT has disclosed accordance with the GRI Standards: Core option.
 Further, the Report is also aligned with: